 5 CENTRE TOUR OF IRELAND

-The longer 5 Centre Tour is ideal for the traveller that wishes to see the best parts of the whole island of Ireland, but would prefer not to be in different accomodation every night.
+The longer 5 Center Tour is ideal for the traveler that wishes to see the best parts of the whole island of Ireland but would prefer not to be in different accommodation every night.
 This tour means you will be based in 5 locations using them as a base from which to explore the surrounding areas.
 As a result, this tour is more relaxing and less hectic than other tours.

 Your first excursion will depend on which airport you arrive at, whether it be Dublin, Shannon or Cork.
-Throughout the 14 nights you'll visit attractions such as Trinity College and Kilmainham Gaol in the capital.
-In the south east there's Powerscourt House, Kilkenny Castle and the Waterford Crystal exhibition.
-In Cork there's the Cobh heritage centre and of course Blarney Castle while the dingle peninsula and Killarney are your stops in Kerry, In Clare you'll visit the famous Cliffs of Moher and the Burren landscape.
-Just above Clare is Galway and from here you will see the Aran islands and Connemara.
-You will then travel north to Donegal and Derry and while there will have the chance to visit such famed sites as The Bushmills Distillery, Dunluce Castle, Carrick-a rede ropebridge and of course the Giant's Causeway.
+Throughout the 14 nights, you'll visit attractions such as Trinity College and Kilmainham Gaol in the capital.
+In the southeast, there's Powerscourt House, Kilkenny Castle and the Waterford Crystal exhibition.
+In Cork, there's the Cobh heritage center and of course Blarney Castle while the Dingle peninsula and Killarney are your stops in Kerry, In Clare, you'll visit the famous Cliffs of Moher and the Burren landscape.
+Just above Clare is Galway and from here you will see the Aran Islands and Connemara.
+You will then travel north to Donegal and Derry and while there will have the chance to visit such famed sites as The Bushmills Distillery, Dunluce Castle, Carrick-a-rede rope bridge and of course the Giant's Causeway.
 Finally, just 45 minutes north of Dublin you'll find the ancient Megalithic Tombs at Newgrange, Irelands most famous attraction as well as Trim castle and The Hill of Tara.

 Even though the Tour itinerary provided clearly shows how you will be able to pack as many of Irelands most historical and beautiful attractions into your stay, it is advised that you take some time out to enjoy the people and culture, for the full Irish experience!

 Included in your price: